 Results of the model (2) regressions for total and grassroots exploration funds are reported in Table 1.
 The adjusted R^2 values are 0.477 and 0.493 for total and grassroots exploration, respectively.
 The statistically significant coefficients in Table 1 are shown in the bold font.
 In both regressions, the coefficient of geological potential (land areas) is significant and positive, implying that geological potential is an important factor for both total and grassroots exploration investments and that better geological potential attracts more of exploration investments.
-The coefficient of investment conditions is positive and significant for total exploration budgets at the 2.92% significance level and insignificant for grassroots exploration.
+The investment climate (index of economic freedom) is positive and significant for total exploration budgets at the 2.92% significance level and insignificant for grassroots exploration.
 The results confirm a conclusion in (Khindanova, 2011) that total exploration investments are sensitive to countries' investment climate.
 This paper determines the overall grassroots exploration funding is not sensitive to investment environment.
 The country size (measured by country's population) does not play a significant role for total explorations but is a factor for grassroots exploration.

-2 Model (1) was also used in Khindanova (2011).
+4 Model (1) was also used in Khindanova (2011).

-and for total and Stubbl eous empioration ranas

-Explanatory Dependent variab Dependent variable - exploration budgets
+Explanatory Dependent variable - exploration budgets

 variables Total Grassroots

 Constant -11.724 -12.545

 (-7.748) (-8.219)

 lland 1.009 1.071

 (7.959) (9.080)

 econfreedom .031 0.021

 (2.213) (1.404)

 lpopulation -0.184 -0.310

 (-1.384) (-2.676)

 Number of 103 98

 observations

-Adjusted R^2 0.477 0.493
+Adjusted R 2 0.477 0.493

 Table 1.
-Model 2 estimation results for total and grassroots exploration funds

-^{}The numbers in parentheses are t-statistics of the model (2) coefficients estimates.
-The t-statistics were calculated with the White heteroskedastisity consistent standard errors.
+Model 2 estimation results for total and grassroots exploration funds t-statistics of the model (2) coefficients estimates are given in parentheses.
+The t-statistics were derived using the White heteroskedastisity consistent standard errors.

 Jara, Lagos, and Tilton (2008) suggest that grassroots exploration expenditures for specific metals, not total exploration, react to investment climate changes right away.
 The paper examines whether sensitivity of total and grassroots exploration to investment climate depends on targeted metals and minerals.
-I run regressions of model (2) for total and grassroots exploration budgets targeting gold, base metals, and diamonds3.
+I run regressions of model (2) for total and grassroots exploration budgets targeting gold, base metals, and diamonds5.
 Results of those regressions are provided in Tables 2 and 3, respectively.
 The gold, base metals, and diamonds exploration investments account for about 89% of the 2006 total exploration budgets.
 Gold exploration was